franklinsch/iOSDrawTextAnimation/README.md

 ## Installation

+Build and link the `UIStrokeAnimatedLabel` framework (`UIStrokeAnimatedLabel/UIStrokeAnimatedLabelFramework.xcodeproj`).

-Copy `UIStrokeAnimatedLabel/UIStrokeAnimatedLabel/UIStrokeAnimatedLabel.swift` directly in your project.
+Alternatively, copy `UIStrokeAnimatedLabel/UIStrokeAnimatedLabel/UIStrokeAnimatedLabel.swift` directly in your project.

 ## Usage and customization